-The topics in this section provide instructions for installing and upgrading a Distributed Unstructured (DU) cluster.
+This section provides instructions for deploying a static Distributed Unstructured (DU) cluster.
+For information about DU requirements, see Distributed Unstructured and Elasticsearch Requirements.

 For instructions on setting up the Kubernetes infrastructure so that DU clusters can be launched on-demand, see Setting up K8s Infrastructure for Dynamic Deployments.

-Installing Distributed Unstructured 183

-Installing Elasticsearch 194

-Upgrading Distributed Unstructured 201
+Installing the Distributed Unstructured Cluster .127 Installing Elasticsearch 138 Upgrading the Distributed Unstructured Software 145

-Installing Distributed Unstructured
+Installing the Distributed Unstructured Cluster